B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Step 5: Route using the Annuaire

-The platform queries the Annuaire to find the recipient’s declared platform and invoicing address, then routes the invoice accordingly.
+The platform queries the Annuaire for the recipient’s authorised platform information and invoicing address, then sends the invoice to that address.

 Step 6: Receive acknowledgements and life-cycle statuses